nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 2. Pulls the selected template (the Vue CLI-compatible NativeScript-Vue template) and creates a project locally.
 This template relies on `.vue` components and provides routing and Vuex state management out of the box.
 For more information about the available templates, see [Templates](/en/docs/getting-started/templates).
 3. Switches to the directory containing the newly created project.
 4. Installs any npm dependencies locally.
 5. Builds and runs the project on any connected devices or installed emulators for the selected platform.
-The `watch` option detects code changes and applies them automatically.
+The `--bundle` option activates webpacking for your project.